influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/operate-on-columns.md

 ## Calculate a new column

-Use the `map()` function to create a new column calculated from existing values in each row.
+To use values in a row to calculate and add a new column, use `map()`.

-This example converts temperature from Fahrenheit to Celsius and maps the Celsius value to a new `celsius` column.
+This example below converts temperature from Fahrenheit to Celsius and maps the Celsius value to a new `celsius` column.

 The following query: